openmac/foo-cover-browser/README.md

 ## Credits
-This was originally built with GPT 5 Codex and later fixed and improved with Claude 4.5 Sonnet, I just gave them the prompts and made small modifications here and there.
+This was originally built with GPT 5 Codex and later fixed and improved with Claude Sonnet 4.5 and Gemini 3 Pro, I just gave them the prompts and made small modifications here and there.